UChicago-pol-methods/plsc-40502-statistical-models/README.md

 # Readings and assignment submissions

-Readings will be posted on the course's Canvas site: https://canvas.uchicago.edu/courses/54700 - You should also submit your assignments and exams there.
+Readings will be posted on the course's Canvas site - You should also submit your assignments and exams there.